foliant-docs/docs/src/config.md

 :    Project title.
 It will be used to generate the resulting file name, if `slug` option is not defined.

 `slug` *(string)*
 :    Slug is a string which will be used to name the output file or folder after build.
-For example, if slug is `myproj`, after building PDF with foliant, the output will be saved in `myproj.pdf`.
+For example, if slug is `myproj`, the output PDF will be saved into `myproj.pdf`.
 If not defined — `title` will be used to generate filename.

 `src_dir` *(string)*
 :    Name of the directory with your project’s Markdown source files.
-Normally you wouldn’t want to set this option to something other than default.
 Default: `src`.

 `tmp_dir` *(string)*
 :    Name of the directory where the intermediate files will be stored during preprocessor pipeline execution.
-Normally you wouldn’t want to set this option to something other than default.
 Default: `__folianttmp__`.

 ### `chapters`

 *(list)*

 `chapters` is a list of paths to the Markdown sources which you want to be used in the project.
-These paths are always relative to your `src` dir.
+The paths are specified relative to your `src` dir.

 Here’s a basic chapters list: